svfarago/SQL_challenge/README.md

 == Random Notes ===============
-This is my first Pandas project using APIs and mapping within a Jupyter Notebook.
+This is my first SQL project using pgAdmin4 and PostgreSQL 13.
 Time to complete: approximately 22 hours